Free Glassmorphism Generator - Frosted Glass Surface Builder

 Use It Where Layering Helps

-If the content is hard to read, the surface is not polished yet.
-Increase opacity, simplify the background, or reduce noise before shipping it.
+If text is hard to read, the effect isn't ready.
+Increase opacity, simplify the background, or reduce blur until the feature looks polished and accessible.

 Frequently Asked Questions

-You can export CSS, Tailwind, SCSS, React inline styles, HTML snippets, and CSS variables.
+CSS, Tailwind, SCSS, React inline styles, HTML snippets, and CSS variables — all with -webkit-backdrop-filter and browser fallbacks included.